Contains embedded internal videos, view in browser at hmmstudio.com

 Recent updates and new updates are making Microsoft and Google more cohesive and compatible with each other and other platforms or separate developer entities.

 Gboard came pre-installed on this Android phone and often does with a lot of Android phones.
 I did not download anything other than my selections for languages etc on initial set up configuration, all within the app.

 Microsoft has an option to sign into your Microsoft account or set up an account to access and utilize more options.
 But I am just using and talking about the keyboard without signing in or setting up any account.

 I have simply downloaded from the PlayStore and set up the keyboard for use without setting up an account.
 It is quite full featured as is and very customizable.

-They are more intuitive and less glitchy ,and less lag in the keyboard when used within the same software development platform .
+They are more intuitive and less glitchy with less lag in the keyboard when used within the same software development platform .

-▪️Feels more useful for general use and with standard phone applications with its simple layout and set up.
+▪️ Feels more useful for general use, with standard phone applications and its simple layout and set up.

-▪️Has big a selection of downloadable themes but doesn’t have the option to use your iwn images and create custom themes. .
+▪️ Has a big selection of downloadable themes but doesn’t have the option to use your own images and create custom themes.

 Demo Video Below : Gboard Themes